-1.6 Stocks
+1.6 Stock

-Stocks are stated at the lower of cost and estimated selling price less costs to complete and sell.
-Cost comprises direct materials and, where applicable, direct labour costs and those overheads that have been incurred in bringing the stocks to their present location and condition.
+Stock are stated at the lower of cost and estimated selling price less costs to complete and sell.
+Cost comprises direct materials and, where applicable, direct labour costs and those overheads that have been incurred in bringing the stock to their present location and condition.

-Stocks held for distribution at no or nominal consideration are measured at the lower of replacement cost and cost, adjusted where applicable for any loss of service potential.
+Stock held for distribution at no or nominal consideration are measured at the lower of cost and replacement cost, adjusted where applicable for any loss of service potential.

 At each reporting date, an assessment is made for impairment.
-Any excess of the carrying amount of stocks over its estimated selling price less costs to complete and sell is recognised as an impairment loss in profit or loss.
+Any excess of the carrying amount of stock over its estimated selling price less costs to complete and sell is recognised as an impairment loss in profit or loss.
 Reversals of impairment losses are also recognised in profit or loss.